matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.16.47 Constructor with Dep. - build slide](Components/00.16.47.jpg)

 `using` just takes a component, which I've constructed using the default def record map to record constructor, and a collection of keys.
 And those keys are the names of that component's dependency.
 Actually, all it's doing is adding some metadata onto the component.
-But I'm declaring that this component, customers, depends on something named :db and something named :email.
+But I'm declaring that this component, Customers, depends on something named :db and something named :email.

 ![00.17.15 Constructor with Dep. - build slide](Components/00.17.15.jpg)